 This website is focused on support and education.
-It is designed to be a tool that all members of the Brescia community can use to learn more information about responding to and preventing sexual violence on our campus, and supporting survivors of sexual violence.
+It is designed to be a tool that all members of the Brescia community can use to learn more information about responding to and preventing gender-based and sexual violence on our campus, and supporting survivors of GBSV.